wayneparrott/ezar-compass/README.md

 While ezAR works with Cordova-based SDKs such as Ionic, this example uses Cordova CLI examples are provided below.
 Install or update your [Apache Cordova sdk](https://cordova.apache.org/)

 step-0.
-Download and unzip the ezAR Startup Kit from [ezartech.com](http://ezartech.com
+Download and unzip the ezAR Startup Kit (ver 0.2 or greater) from [ezartech.com](http://ezartech.com

 step-1.
-The ezAR Startup Kit includes 3 plugins.
+The ezAR Startup Kit or greater includes 3 plugins.
          From the commandline add the ezAR VideoOverlay and Snapshot plugins to the project as follows: